Pay-per-click advertising is a competitive and tricky world to navigate.

 Luckily for you, we have a helpful guide to help you save your ad dollars from being squandered.

 A conversion happens when a person performs a desired action on your website from various marketing channels such as organic search, social media, or for this guide, PPC.

 For an ecommerce business, the typical conversion is an ecommerce sale.
 A B2B company usually counts a conversion when a prospect makes a phone call or fills out a form with relevant contact information.

 Conversions are one of the primary performance metrics for digital marketing.
 They are what drive your business and account for the return on your investment.

 If your Google Ads account is not set up to track conversions, that should be a red flag.
 Conversion tracking is crucial to benchmarking how well your ads perform, if at all.

 If you are not monitoring conversions, you’re casting your money into a void.

 The beauty of PPC advertising is that everything is measurable, testable, and monitorable.
 You can see when your ad dollars create the sales action you want — take advantage of it.

-Make sure your account is converting by going into the campaign view of your Google AdWords account.
+Make sure your account is converting by going into the campaign view of your Google Ads account.
 From there, select Conversions as a column and set your view to “All Enabled.”

 2) High Cost per Conversions